digiltd/oh-rtd-test/Tellstick-Binding.md

 ## Introduction

 Binding is tested against Tellstick DUO, it should also work with a basic Tellstick.
+This binding is currenly not release, contact me if you want to try it (jarlebh)

 Supports RF 433 Mhz protocols like: HomeEasy, Cresta, X10, La Crosse, OWL, CoCo (KlikAanKlikUit), Oregon e.o. <br>
 See further information from http://www.telldus.com